dd86k/ddgst/README.md

 Standard pipe operations are supported.

 To send a EOF signal:
-- On a UNIX-like operating system:
+- On UNIX-like systems:
   - `CTRL+D` must be pressed twice on the same line or;
   - `CTRL+D` must be pressed once on a new line.
-- On a Windows-like operating system:
+- On Windows systems:
   - `CTRL+Z` on a new line followed with `RETURN` (Enter key).
     - This unfortunately sends a newline.
     - BUG: Must be done twice due to cmd internal mechanics.
 Piping recommended.